- The American Medical Association (AMA) revised codes 99202—99215 in 2021. These changes are in the 2021 CPT book.

 - Beginning in 2021, time alone can be used to select one of these codes, whether or not counseling dominates the visit.
-Non-face-to-face activities performed on the day of the E/M service may be included in the time.
+Non-face-to-face activities performed by the billing clinician on the day of the E/M service may be included in the time.

 - There will be different rules for using time for different categories of E/M services.